|Birth-Dance © Corina Duyn 2016|

 I felt that the movie was a kind of metaphor for our daily struggles.

-The story of living with chronic illness: ME/CFS.
+The story of living with chronic illness: ME (Unfortunately often referred to as ME/CFS).
 Trapped in a body, which dictates a regime in which dancing is forbidden.

 The yearning for something more than being confined in our houses, in our bodies, in our minds: The need to fuel our inner passion, and emerge into life again, and tell our story with passion.